 COMPARED QUALITY OUTCOMES OF THE AMERICAN AND FRENCH HEALTH SYSTEMS

-We found studies and research-based data providing evidence that, although two to four times less expensive than their American counterparts, French hospital compare favourably with them.
+It could therefore seem almost impossible to compare the quality of the two systems.
+There is nonetheless a series of consistent, research-based data providing evidence that, although two to four times less expensive than their American counterparts, French hospital compare favourably with them.

 A Comparative Analysis of Hospital Readmissions in France and the US

 A study published in September 2015 by a mixed US and French research team on hospital readmission rates within a population of older people in France and the US provides a direct comparison: the rate for surgical conditions was 9.1 % in France compared with 15.6 % in the US.

 These results, the authors said, are consistent with a previous study they conducted.

 A time series study encompassing all hospitalizations in France, between 2002 and 2012 (more than 44 million hospitalizations) confirms the rate found in the previous study.

 A VERY IMPORTANT INFORMATION

 On average, the readmission rate in Orthopedic surgery, the field Care2care mostly focuses on, is a little less than 4%.
 By carefully selecting the best operators, we consider the objective of zero readmission realistic and attainable.

 A table extracted from the commonwealth fund international policy survey, confirms the overall conclusion that the French health care system is more reliable than the US one.